 7. Park Avenue Plaza – 53rd Street and Park Avenue

-The water wall at the Park Avenue Plaza is closed for renovations.
+The water wall at the Park Avenue Plaza is closed for renovation.
 We did however spot plans for the new and improved public space that included the waterfall intact.
 The new design by Janson Goldstein LLP will include a new and improved water wall, pictured above.
-It is the area’s first major renovations since it was built in 1797.
+It is the area’s first major renovation since it was built in 1797.

 8. Central Park

 There are actually five waterfalls in Central Park, all manmade and designed to fit in with the prehistoric rock formations all around them.
 The water that flows here is actually New York City drinking water that comes from a 48-inch pipe hidden by the rocks at the Pool Grotto on West 100th Street.
 The waterfalls are primarily connected through a stream called the Loch.

 9. Hearst Tower – 57th Street and 8th Avenue

 The Icefall, occupying the lobby of the Hearst Tower on 57th Street, is a recent construction.
 Designed by James Carpenter Design Associates Inc., the fountain takes advantage of the building’s unique, naturally-lit design.
 The original Hearst Building was converted into the lobby of the current Hearst Tower, whose glass facade was incorporated nearly eighty years after the Great Depression halted William Randolph Hearst’s initial work on the skyscraper.
 Water flows over 50 tons of glass plating and also acts as the lobby’s air conditioning, absorbing heat from its surroundings and moving the air with its water.
 See photos of Icefall’s construction at Inhabitat.

 10. Paley Park – 53rd Street, Between Madison and 5th Avenues